 Dalmatians already are more prone to deafness than other breeds, with 30% suffering from hearing loss in one or both ears.
 This appears to be connected to the same auto-recessive gene which affects the coloring of the iris.

-So, we won’t advise one way or the other, but this tendency is something that should be taken into consideration.
+So, we won’t advise one way or the other, but this tendency is something that should be taken into consideration when picking out a Dalmatian with blue eyes.
+The good news is that ethical breeders won’t specifically breed for them.

 10. American Pit Bull Terrier

-Some Pit Bulls have been known to exhibit blue eyes.
-Though not very common, blue eyed Pit Bulls have been popping up all over the country.
-Still, there is a large range of colors in Pit Bull eye color.
+Some Pit Bull types have been known to develop stunning blue eyes.
+Though rare, some blue eyed Pit Bulls have been popping up all over the country.
+Even so, there is a large range of colors seen in a Pit Bull’s eye color.

-Some of the more common eye colors include shades of brown, yellow and even green in rare cases.
-We’ve even seen Pit Bulls with two different colored eyes (as seen in the picture above).
+Some of the more common eye colors include shades of brown, yellow and even green in the most rare cases.
+What’s more, we’ve even seen some Pit Bulls with two different colored eyes (as seen in the picture above).

-Unfortunately, blue eyes is not a standard for Pit Bulls.
-As a result, any blue-eyed Pit Bull will inevitably be disqualified from dog shows, according to the American Kennel Club.
+Unfortunately, blue eyes is not a standard for Pit Bulls, though it’s likely not detrimental to their health if they do possess them.
+That said, any blue-eyed Pit Bull will inevitably be disqualified from dog shows, according to the AKC.

 11. Alaskan Malamute